hannahyu07/Hansard_Interruptions/README.md

-# Gender Dynamics of Parliamentary Interruptions: A Detailed Analysis of Speech Disruptions in the Australian Parliament (1998-2022)
+# Silenced in the Chamber: Analyzing Gendered Speech Interruptions in the Australian Parliament (1998–2022)

 ## Overview